-The Simple Truth about the Gender Pay Gap (2014)
+The Simple Truth about the Gender Pay Gap (Fall 2014)

 You’ve probably heard that men are paid more than women are paid over their lifetimes.
 But what does that mean?
 Are women paid less because they choose lower-paying jobs?
 Is it because more women work part time than men do?
 Or is it because women tend to be the primary caregivers for their children?

-- The pay gap hasn’t budged in a decade.
+The pay gap has barely budged in a decade.

-The best place in the United States for pay equity is Washington, D.C., where women were paid 90 percent of what men were paid in 2012.
-At the other end of the spectrum is Wyoming, the worst state in the country for pay equity, where women were paid just 64 percent of what men were paid.
+The best place in the United States for pay equity is Washington, D.C., where women were paid 91 percent of what men were paid in 2013.
+At the other end of the spectrum is Louisiana, the worst state in the country for pay equity, where women were paid just 66 percent of what men were paid.

-The gender pay gap affects all women, but for black and Hispanic women the pay shortfall is worse Asian American women’s salaries show the smallest gender pay gap, at 87 percent of white men’s earnings.
-Hispanic women’s salaries show the largest gap, at 53 percent of white men’s earnings.
+The gender pay gap affects all women, but for women of color the pay shortfall is worse.
+Asian American women’s salaries show the smallest gender pay gap, at 90 percent of white men’s earnings.
+Hispanic women’s salaries show the largest gap, at 54 percent of white men’s earnings.
 White men are used as a benchmark because they make up the largest demographic group in the labor force.

 From elementary and middle school teachers to computer programmers, women are paid less than men in female-dominated, gender-balanced, and male-dominated occupations.